All Episodes

 He focused last year.

-Let me tell you what he did in Indiana Rush.
+Let me tell you what he did in Indiana, Rush.

-He helped fund uh the campaigns of Indiana legislators and state senators so that he would be able to push through incredible reforms in this state.
+He helped fund the campaigns of Indiana legislators and state senators so that he would be able to push through incredible reforms in this state.

 He focused on his job as governor.